 So, an adventurous Anglo-Indian interloper where they match spicy prawns with Greek viognier has pinched the mantle of W1 celeb magnet Chiltern Firehouse?
 Cool!
 With honourable mention going to the kid goat methi, Gymkhana’s muntjac biryani is an obvious classic: a golden flaky pastry dome dotted with nigella seeds, concealing a tremendous offering of spiced rice and venison with pomegranate and mint raita.

 Not many practitioners can make something phenomenal out of a seemingly simple idea.
-Here at this Trullo sib by Borough Market, pici (fat, round, long noodles), butter, pecorino and freshly ground pepper are alchemised into an absolute legend.
+Here at this Trullo sibling by Borough Market, pici, butter, pecorino and freshly ground pepper are alchemised into an absolute legend.
 They’re now also in residence in Shoreditch, but this is one of the cases where the atmosphere of the original is key.

-No one pulls off history and wizardry like Ashley Palmer-Watts and co at Dinner by Heston Blumenthal.
-Their update on ye olde meat fruit deploys smooth chicken liver parfait as the core, a mandarin jelly “peel”, and a stalk of ruscus as the stem, presented on a slice of grilled sourdough brushed with herb oil.
+No one pulls off history and wizardry like the chefs at Dinner by Heston Blumenthal.
+Their update on ye olde meat fruit deploys smooth chicken liver parfait as the core, a mandarin jelly “peel,” and a stalk of ruscus as the stem, presented on a slice of grilled sourdough brushed with herb oil.